-This memorandum documents the plan contents and process based on the three criteria established in Comprehensive Plan 2040:
+This memorandum describes the contents of the proposed plan amendment and documents the process to develop it based on the three criteria for small area plan adoption established in Comprehensive Plan 2040:

-- 1. An inclusive community process was used to develop the plan. - 2.
-The plan is consistent with the vision, goals and strategies of Comprehensive Plan 2040. - 3.
-The plan demonstrates a long-term view.
+- 1. An inclusive community process was used to develop the plan amendment. - 2.
+The plan amendment is consistent with the vision, goals, and strategies of Comprehensive Plan 2040. - 3.
+The plan amendment demonstrates a long-term view.

-The memo concludes with the staff recommendation to move the Far Northeast Area Plan to City Council for adoption as a supplement to Comprehensive Plan 2040.
+The memo concludes with the staff recommendation to the Denver Planning Board.